-Sharing 10 easy ways to incorporate more plants into your diet in 2021!
-These simple plant based tips will help better fuel both body & mind!
+Sharing 10 easy ways to eat more plants in 2022!
+Following these simple plant based tips will help better fuel both your body & mind!

 1. Have a daily smoothie